Adrian-patrick/Mini-projects/README.md

 # Mini-projects
 This is a repo which contains all my mini projects.
 The notebooks are self explanatory.
 The projects were done on google colab.
+(Most of these projects are basic and for learning purposes